 – One of the derogations in the GDPR applies (including if you explicitly consent to the proposed transfer).

-- We currently transfer Personal Data outside the UK and the EEA as some personal data is stored on servers based outside the EEA.
+- We currently do not transfer Personal Data outside the UK and the EEA.

 9.0 Breaches of data protection principles

 - If you consider that the data protection principles have not been followed in respect of Personal Data about yourself or others, please notify us as soon as possible after becoming aware.

 - We keep a log of all data breaches whether they require reporting to the ICO or not.

 - We are obliged to notify the Information Commissioner’s Office without undue delay, and where feasible, no later than 72 hours of becoming aware of a data breach, unless we consider that the personal data breach is unlikely to result in a risk to the rights and freedoms of the affected data subjects.